johnlaudun/tedtalks/Notes.md

 * Do topics arise in response to external events?
 * What is the most central TED talk once we have a set of features?
 * Do the early talks set any kind of example or reveal any kind of influence in later talks in terms of topics or word use?
-        - Are their consistent phrases?
+* Are their consistent phrases?
 (See Wernicke above.)
-        - Do these talks reveal any particular shape?
+* Do these talks reveal any particular shape?
 (In terms of sentiment or other controlled-vocabulary methods.)
-        - Speaking of which, is there a TED vocabulary/lexicon?
+* Speaking of which, is there a TED vocabulary/lexicon?
-        - How do any of these features play out against how often a talk is viewed/favorited?
+* How do any of these features play out against how often a talk is viewed/favorited?
 (We have another measure of sentiment, which means we also have a way to consider how the sentiment about a talk compares to sentiment within a talk.)
-        - Time 100 vs TED speakers.
+* Time 100 vs TED speakers.
 Which comes first?
-Who comes across?
-            - Time's list is published in April.
+Who comes across? >>> Time's list is published in April.
-        - Sentiment vs Public Mood (Stimson).
+* Sentiment vs Public Mood (Stimson).
-        - Some TEDs have tag lines: do talks follow the "assigned topic"?
+* Some TEDs have tag lines: do talks follow the "assigned topic"?
-        - When does a TED talk “deliver” its title?
+* When does a TED talk “deliver” its title?
 (Train topics on documents and then hand code titles.)
-        - Dynamic Topic Modeling: is there influence?
+* Dynamic Topic Modeling: is there influence?
 (Probably not but if null, interesting?)
-        - ted.com/speakers has all the speakers and it has them by some sort of category/designation.
-            - >>> Grab speaker profiles from TED website, build CSV with name, designation, and text.
+* ted.com/speakers has all the speakers and it has them by some sort of category/designation. >>> Grab speaker profiles from TED website, build CSV with name, designation, and text.
 (We will derive gender from text.)

 ### More Features

 * Organization/formulae/templates for talks:
   - Sampled talk had a quick introduction and a quick definition and then lots of details: do technical words increase in the "body" of the talk?
 Second sample also used "I hope" at the end of the talk.
   - Derived "footprint" by audio analysis?
 (Footprint = structure = organization.)
   - Last sentence (or so) of every talk.
   - If TED has "thin" introductions and conclusions and seem to focus more on examples within a talk, are there fewer "structural" words or cues? (e.g., "in this next section" "I will now examine.")
   - In the big "middle" of TED talks, are there signals (phrases or audience applause) that indicate a better talk?
 (A more organized talk?)

-    -
+* James' Short List

-    Footprint
+  - Footprint
-    External signals
+  - External signals
-    Stock words/phrases
+  - Stock words/phrases
-    Density
+  - Density

 ### Time of Talk